mixxxdj/manual/source/chapters/advanced_topics.rst

 **In AU Lab**

 * Click on the :guilabel:`+` button to create a new configuration
-* Add 2 stereo inputs tracks in the :guilabel:`Audio Input Tab`
+* Add 2 stereo input tracks in the :guilabel:`Audio Input Tab`
 * Add 2 stereo output tracks in the :guilabel:`Audio Output Tab`
 * Click :guilabel:`OK`
 * Change the audio input device to :guilabel:`Soundflower 16`